 Welcome to Little Washington

-Where else can you find in a five-block by two-block area the world’s best hotel restaurant, the Five Diamond/Five Star Inn at Little Washington), one of the top 50 shops in the South voted so by Southern Living Magazine (R.H.
-Ballards), a theatre featuring world-renowned musicians (The Theatre at Washington, Virginia) and a town that still has the same five-block by two-block grid it did when George Washington surveyed and laid it out over 250 years ago.
+Where else can you find in a five block by two block area one of the world’s finest hotels and restaurants: the two Michelin star/five Diamond/five Star Inn at Litle Washington, R.H.Ballards, one of the top shops in the South voted by Southern Living Magazine, and a town that still has the same two block by five block grid it did when George Washington surveyed it and laid it out over 250 years ago.

 The Town of Washington is a National Historic Landmark and since the 1800s has been referred to as Little Washington to distinguish it from big Washington, DC., less than 70 miles away.